-Some parents feel that if they ask for help or reach out to professionals that their child will be labeled a trouble maker and that it may affect his or her ability to qualify for scholarships or get a job.
+Some parents feel that if they ask for help or reach out to professionals that their child will be labeled a trouble maker and that it may affect their ability to qualify for scholarships or get a job.
 Turning this problem around requires a lot of parenting muscle.
 So reach out for support in your family, community or at your child’s school.
 Find someone to talk to that can offer confidentiality.
-For advice on talking with other parents or professionals about this problem, visit our Get Help page.
+Visit our intervention resources page for a list of places to contact to get help.

 “My kid doesn’t have a problem.
 I drank and I turned out OK.”